 Appendix B – External risks

-Appendix A – Quality Assurance Review Form
+Appendix C – Quality Assurance Review Form

 The following questions should be answered by all reviewers (WP Leader, reviewer, Project Coordinator) as part of the Quality Assurance procedure.
 Questions answered with NO should be motivated.
 The deliverable author will update the draft based on the comments.
 When all reviewers have answered all questions with YES, only then can the Deliverable be submitted to the EC.